ikuhamada/state-hands-on/CMD/CMD40/Advanced/index.rst

 - Optimization of the final state

-- Preparation of the (initial) intermediate images
+- Preparation of the (initial) intermediate images and corresponding input files

 - NEB calculation (constrained optimization along the reaction pathway)